Best accessories for shooting better video

 Field monitors and recording monitors are just a little different from each other.
 The field monitor is more for, well, monitoring, while recording monitors handle that and provide you with an external option for recording video to get around the camera’s limits.

-Field monitors are a killer accessory to explore getting for your camera, as they not only provide you with a much larger screen that is usually brighter than your camera’s viewfinder, but also often provides a more colour accurate vision of what you’re shooting.
+Field monitors are one of the best accessories for shooting better video, as they not only provide you with a much larger screen that is usually brighter than your camera’s viewfinder, but also often provides a more colour accurate vision of what you’re shooting.

 This can be incredibly handy when you come to edit and colour grade, as you can apply a LUT for an estimated view of what you’re going to use as your base, then work from there and have the RAW footage unimpeded.